 - the largest ambulance transport system on the East Coast and the New York area’s first hospital-based, helicopter emergency medical service; and

-- strategic alliances with such internationally renowned institutions as the Cleveland Clinic, Cold Spring Harbor Laboratory and the Karolinska Institutet in Sweden.
+- strategic alliances with such internationally renowned institutions as Cold Spring Harbor Laboratory and the Karolinska Institutet in Sweden.

 Beyond its hospitals, the health system also offers a full continuum of care through a broad network of skilled nursing facilities, rehabilitation programs, home care, hospice services, urgent care, primary care and specialty services throughout the metropolitan area, as well as access to more than 2,100 clinical research trials that have enrolled over 15,000 participants.